Banana Nut Muffins

 Instructions

-• Preheat oven to 425 degrees.
-Line 18 muffin cups with paper liners, set aside.
+• Preheat the oven to 425 degrees Fahrenheit (218 degrees Celsius).
+Line 18 muffin cups with paper liners, and set aside.

-• Add the dry ingredients to the wet ingredients, gently fold everything together, along with 1 cup of nuts.
+• Add the dry ingredients to the wet ingredients, and gently fold everything together, along with 1 cup of nuts.
+Letting the batter rest allows the flour to fully hydrate for a softer texture.
 Let the batter rest for 20 minutes.

-• Fill liners about 1/8-inch below the rim.
+• Fill the muffin liners about 1/8-inch below the rim.
 They should be VERY full.
-Sprinkle tops with remaining nuts.
+Sprinkle the tops with the remaining nuts.

-• Bake for 7 minutes at 425.
-Reduce the heat to 375 and continue baking for another 12 minutes or until a toothpick inserted into the center comes out clean.
+• Bake for 7 minutes at 425 degrees Fahrenheit (218 degrees Celsius).
+Reduce the heat to 375 degrees Fahrenheit (190 degrees Celsius) and continue baking for another 12 minutes, or until a toothpick inserted into the center comes out clean or with moist crumbs on it.

-• Let cool in pans for 5 minutes before transferring to a wire rack to cool completely.
-Store at room temperature for up to 3 days.
+• Let the muffins cool in the pans for 5 minutes before transferring to a wire rack to cool completely.

 NOTES